 When developing a marketing strategy for your business, it is important to keep in mind the 4Ps.
 These are:

-• Product: combination of physical product and service provided to target customers
+• Product: a combination of physical product and service provided to target customers

-• Price: amount of money customers must pay to obtain the product or service
+• Price: the amount of money customers must pay to obtain the product or service

 • Place: activities for getting the product or service available to target customers